 - Federal Direct Loan

 Stafford Loans are low interest loans available for both undergraduates and graduate students.
-These loans will have a fixed interest rate of 6.8%.
+These loans will have a fixed interest rate of 3.86% for undergraduates and 5.41% for graduate students.
 Repayment begins six months after you cease to attend on at least a half-time basis.
 Half-time enrollment is six credit hours per semester for both undergraduates and graduate students at Walsh University.

 - Federal Direct Plus Loans